Matt Moore (baseball): San Francisco Giants

 On August 1, 2016, the Rays traded Moore to the San Francisco Giants in exchange for third baseman Matt Duffy and prospects Lucius Fox and Michael Santos.
-After reports emerged that Moore would be wearing No. 55 with the Giants, a number that had previously belonged to pitcher Tim Lincecum, Moore and the team had to quiet upset fans by saying that he would carry over his No. 45 from the Rays.
+After reports emerged that Moore would be wearing No. 55 with the Giants, the number he had worn with the Rays & a number that had previously belonged to pitcher Tim Lincecum, Moore and the team had to quiet upset fans by saying that he would be No. 45 instead.

 Moore debuted with the club on August 4, giving up two runs and six walks in six innings.
 The Giants won 3–2 against the Philadelphia Phillies in the 10th inning.
 That same month, on August 26, Moore came within one out of a no-hitter against the Los Angeles Dodgers, throwing seven strikeouts in 8 2/3 innings.
 Dodgers shortstop Corey Seager hit a single in the bottom of the ninth inning, and reliever Santiago Casilla came in to pitch the final out of the Giants' 4–0 win.
 It would have been the fifth season in a row that a member of the Giants' pitching rotation threw a no-hitter.
 In the postseason, Moore pitched eight innings in Game 4 of the 2016 National League Division Series (NLDS).
 Giants manager Bruce Bochy pulled Moore before the final inning, and the Chicago Cubs overcame a 5–2 deficit to win the game and the series.
 Moore finished 2016 with a cumulative 13–12 record, 4.08 ERA, and 178 strikeouts in 198 1/3 innings.

 The 2017 season proved to be the worst of Moore's career.
 He went 6–15 with a career high 5.52 ERA in 174 1/3 innings and 31 starts, gave up 27 home runs, and led the National League in earned runs allowed with 107.
 In addition to having the worst ERA among MLB pitchers with at least 162 innings, left-handed batters hit a .373 batting average against him, the highest in the league, and his allowance of 80 extra-base hits was the second-highest in the NL.
 Moore attributed some of his troubles to an over-reliance on his cut fastball, which he threw more that season than his other pitches.